osaid400/Bank-Management-System/README.md

 └── README.md
 ```

-> Note: `accounts.json` is created automatically when the program runs and stores account data locally.
-It is excluded from the repository via `.gitignore` since it holds runtime/test data rather than source code.
+> **Note:** `accounts.json` is created automatically when the program runs.
+It stores account data locally and is excluded from the repository through `.gitignore` because it contains runtime data rather than source code.

 ## How to Run